dadaatom/BetterConsole/README.md

     </summary>
 <br/>

-1. Create ordered list and write it to the console.
+1. Create an ordered list and write it to the console.

 ```csharp
 OrderedList orderedList = new OrderedListComponent("List of my top 4 favorite numbers:", new string[]{"1", "2", "64", "4"});